iqbal-singh-1/linux/Basic.md

 - ip addr show eth0:-- Display only IP address information for the eth0 interface.
 - ip help :-- Display basic help about the ip command.
 - ip link help :-- Display help about the ip link subcommand.
+- echo $((expression)) :-- calculate arthemetic expressions like addition, substraction, multiplication and so on.
 ## Operators
 - ">" :-- this operator is used with commands like cat, echo, etc. when user wants to overwrite already written file.
 - ">>" :-- appends new data or text at the end of the file.
 - "|" :-- known as pipe operator, this operator is used for joining more than one commands in linux.
+- "||" :-- this operator is used when one of the command used is to be run.
+If first command fails, then the second command runs and error message for first command is printed also.
+It is used inside <b>subshell</b>.
+- "&&" :-- it is used to make sure that second command runs if and only if first one runs smoothly.
+It is used inside <b>subshell</b>.
+- "()" :-- it can be used to create a <b>subshell</b> where the commands entered in the brackets run without effecting the main shell.
 ## ls commands
 - ls :-- used for listing all the directories present.
 - ls –color=none :-- used for listing directories and files without any color.